Herbert Romerstein

 Herbert "Herb" Romerstein (August 19, 1931 – May 7, 2013) was an American ex-communist and historian who became a writer specializing in anticommunism and was appointed Director of the U.S. Information Agency’s Office to Counter Soviet Disinformation and Active Measures.
 As an author he is best known for his book The Venona Secrets (written with Eric Breindel).

 Background

-Herbert Romerstein was born in 1931 in Brooklyn, New York into a Jewish family of Sam (1883 – 6 October 1946) and Rose (29 March 1909 – 27 March 1970) Romerstein.
+Herbert Romerstein was born in 1931 in Brooklyn, New York into the Jewish family of Sam (1883 – 6 October 1946) and Rose (29 March 1909 – 27 March 1970) Romerstein.
 Two years after his cheder, while still in high school in Brooklyn he joined the Communist Party USA.